cryptocode/blog/content/docs/falsesharing.md

 ### Cache topology

-The cache topology on my machine (with Hyperthreading disabled) is as follows, using `lstopo` from the `hwloc` package:
+The cache topology on my test machine (with Hyperthreading disabled) is as follows, using `lstopo` from the `hwloc` package:

 ```bash
 lstopo - -v --no-io